MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Use cluster start/stop

 When left unattended, small development/test clusters can accrue unnecessary costs.
-You can turn off clusters that don't need to run at all times using [cluster start and stop](./start-stop-cluster.md?tabs=azure-cli), which shuts down all system and user node pools so you aren’t paying for extra compute.
+You can turn off clusters that don't need to run at all times using the [cluster start and stop](./start-stop-cluster.md?tabs=azure-cli) feature.
+This feature shuts down all system and user node pools so you don't pay for extra compute.
 The state of your cluster and objects is maintained when you start the cluster again.

 ### Use capacity reservations